You and Your Heart So Blue: Background

-Despite the fact that Aston was still with the group at the time of release, the promotional video for the song only featured three members.
-This is most likely because the group's management knew she was leaving and decided to leave her out of the video, although they did some promotional TV work with her to support the song.
-The new line-up with Preston was premiered on the popular talk-show, Wogan, where they elected to perform this song, although too late to revive its chart fortunes.
+Aston was still with the group at the time of release, and they did some promotional TV work with her to support the song, but the promotional video for the song only featured three members.
+Mike Nolan has bad memories of this time with his recovery and upheaval in the band, saying "We did the video of [the song] after the accident and I have just horrible, horrible memories of it.
+That's why I hate that song".
+The new line-up with Preston was premiered on the popular talk-show, Wogan, where they elected to perform this song, although too late to revive its chart fortunes, it did slow it's descent dropping just one place from 56 to 57.
+Remembers Nolan, "We looked so awful on Wogan, we just didn't look right at all.
+It was as though we'd just been thrown together.
+I think we came back too soon, we should have stayed away for a long, long time.
+I video all our TV appearances for my mum, but I've wiped that one off."
+Preston however said "unlike the others, I enjoyed that Wogan programme because it was my first big TV show, so it will always be rather special to me."

 The picture cover of the 7" and 12" single didn't feature a photo of the group, possibly because the membership was in a state of flux, although a limited edition EP of the single did feature the group - with Aston (although she was noticeably separated from the other three).
 The B-side of the song was the earlier Bucks Fizz hit, "Now Those Days Are Gone", which was included to signify the recovery of member Mike Nolan, who was the most badly injured of the group in the coach crash.
 The 12" version of the single included a new song, "Evil Man" - a song solely written and performed by departing member Aston, while the EP included two previously unreleased tracks, "One Touch (Don't Mean Devotion)" and "Censored" - both tracks which had previously been recorded by writer Andy Hill's spin-off group, Paris.
 "You and Your Heart so Blue" was later included on the group's fifth studio album Writing on the Wall, released in 1986.

 An earlier version of "You and Your Heart So Blue" was uncovered during the making of the album The Lost Masters in 2006 and was included on the album in two different versions.
 This version was significantly different in that the lead vocals were sung by Cheryl Baker - rather than Bobby G as on the single version, and the song was completely different in tone, containing a light reggae beat in comparison to the heavy rock edge that the single had.
 Another alternate mix was featured on The Lost Masters 2 - The Final Cut, released in 2008.

-"You and Your Heart So Blue" was covered in 1992 by The Four Seasons.
+"You and Your Heart So Blue" was covered in 1987 by pop group Amazulu and later in 1992 by The Four Seasons.